 User Review( votes)

-Regular readers of this site will know what DHS are one of our favorite shampoo manufacturers on the market today.
+Regular readers of this site will know that DHS is one of our favorite shampoo manufacturers on the market today.
 We’ve reviewed, and love, their coal tar, zinc and clear shampoos.
-So I have to admit I have been looking forward to reviewing their salicylic acid shampoo for some time.
+They produce some of my favorite dandruff shampoos out there, so I have to admit I have been looking forward to reviewing their salicylic acid shampoo for some time.

 DHS shampoos are manufactured by Person & Covey.
 The company specializes in creating therapeutic formulas and for providing relief for various dermatological issues.
 They claim that their products are appropriate for even the most sensitive of users.
 Music to our ears and their coal and zinc shampoos are two of the best shampoos we’ve ever reviewed.